wp-plugins/batchmove/readme.txt

 and not just add a post to a category.

-It will also remove a category from a list of posts, also if a posts has two categories where it belongs to.
+It will also remove a category from a list of posts, also if a posts has two or more categories where it belongs to.
 So when a post belongs to news and information, it is possible to remove only category news or information, but it also is possible in one action to update it just to category achive (or whatever you want).